FuLv-Liu/ENM-in-biomod2-Example-R-code-and-data-/README.md

 in the LGM.
 For the future, we can use other variables except temperature and precipitation in the current to project to futue (2050, 2090), as 2090 is a short time that many variables will not change much between current and fure.

-In Step3_generate buffers, you can choose your own environment variables to generate buffers.

 My email: liufulv1775@163.com